bagheria/bagheria.github.io/_publications/2020-04-28-ETM-paper-number-1.md

 ---
-title: "ETM: Enrichment by topic modeling for automated clinical sentence classification"
+title: "ETM: Enrichment by topic modeling for automated clinical sentence classification to detect patients' disease history"
 collection: publications
 permalink: /publication/2020-04-28-ETM-paper-number-1
 excerpt: 'This paper describes a method for extraction of medical history by clinical sentence classification.'